 The basic version of Simple Download Monitor is free of charge and can be installed quite normally via the WordPress plugin directory.
 More than 20,000 WordPress have already done this and given it a total of 4.5 out of five possible stars.
 You'll also find the new menu item "Downloads" where you can add new files in the left column of the main menu of this plugin.
 The available logs and statistics give you a better overview of the success (or failure) of your downloads.

 When you upload a file, you'll see many options to choose from.
 You can upload a thumbnail here, for example, to make your downloads look even better.
 The file size, version number and the text of the download button can be set here.
 You can then integrate the files into posts, pages or widgets as you wish using shortcodes – either with or without download counters.

 6. WordPress Download Manager and File Sharing Plugin

 - Active installations: over 1,000

-The plugin WordPress Download Manager and File Sharing Plugin (plus the suffix "With frontend file upload - a better Media Library - Shared Files") not only has an extremely long name, it can also do an awful lot.
-First of all, we need to mention here that the plugin has a free and a paid premium version.
-The free version can be downloaded via the link above in the WordPress plugin directory and installed on your site.
+The plugin WordPress Download Manager and File Sharing plugin (addition in the name: "With frontend file upload - a better Media Library - Shared Files") not only has an extremely long name, it can also do quite a lot.
+First of all, it should be mentioned that there is also a free and a paid premium version of this plugin .
+The free version can be downloaded from the above link in the plugin directory of WordPress and installed on your site .